appacademy/Module-5-Resources/project-week/README.md

 - You have walked through your app *thoroughly* searching for bugs and testing all inputs for any possibilities that could break your site.

 ## Basic Walkthrough Students should do:
+- sign up a new user and test the site with the site with that account as well as your demo login.
-- create a new user and check every CRUD functionality on both features.
+- check every CRUD functionality on both features.
-- testing all the errors you can think of on all your forms.
-(What edge cases are there?
-Try to erase data on your edit form, does it give errors too?)
+- test all the errors you can think of on all your forms.
+    - What edge cases are there?
+	- Try to erase data on your edit form, does it give errors, too?
-- walkthrough your site not logged in
+- walk through your site not logged in as well.

 # Phase 4: Monday Grading
 On Monday, presentations will begin shortly after class begins with your group, led by your project advisor.
-Please check on your live site and reset your database (if neccesary) before class starts.
+Please check on your live site and reset your database (if necessary) before class starts.
 If you are having problems, please let staff know immediately so we are aware.
 Grading occurs during your presentation but will not be complete until a bit later after presentations are done, so please be patient.

+Before Monday, please go through the above [Basic Walkthrough Students should do.](#basic-walkthrough-students-should-do)

 ### Grading and Presentation Requirements